elijahchurch/Factory.Solutions/README.md

 ## Description:

 This application was made uitlizing C# and its .Net framework.
 The UI of the application lets the user create, edit, remove, and view data on  Engineers working at the factory and the Machines that are there.
-Engineers and Machines each have their own table in the database schema, and they have a many-to-many relationship to each other, with a join table (titled "EngineersMachines") that match an engineer and machine by there unique Ids.
+Engineers and Machines each have their own table in the database schema, and they have a many-to-many relationship to each other, with a join table (titled "EngineersMachines") that matches an engineer and machine by there unique Ids.
 With the join table, an engineer can be added to or removed from a machine (and vise versa), and this information is displayed in the details page of a specific engineer or machine.

 ## Setup/ Installation Requirements